Every day we aim to Make a Difference!

 Reducing Carbon Emissions

-We like to keep this country as clean and green as possible, and one of the ways we do this is by actively seeking to reduce our carbon emissions by scaling our bus fleet to meet passenger demand.
+We like to stay as clean and green as possible, and one of the ways we do this is by actively seeking to reduce our carbon emissions by scaling our bus fleet to meet passenger demand.
 In winter we may not have as many passengers on our tours, so we use our smaller coaches to keep carbon emissions down.

-We've reduced our carbon emissions by 43 dairy cows!
+We've reduced our carbon emissions in New Zealand by 43 dairy cows!
 Our annual carbon emissions are now equivalent to 397 dairy cows.

 Alternative Fuel Options